-I am deeply saddened to inform that our dear father, Shri Chintala Sreeshylam has passed away on June 22nd, 2021 at 9:07 AM.
+I am deeply saddened to inform you that our dear father, Shri Chintala Sreeshylam passed away on June 22nd, 2021 at 9:07 AM.
 Our Dad has lived an amazing life of 81 years, positively impacting several lives around him (as detailed below).
-We, the entire Chintala Clan, Friends and Family are forever in gratitude to him, for all the life lesson he has taught us.
+We, the entire Chintala Clan, Friends, and Family are forever in gratitude to him, for all the life lessons he has taught us.
 He has left us to the heavenly abode, in the presence of loved ones.
 I have documented the detailed story of our Dad in this blog.

 He moved to Hyderabad in 1958, post this 10th grade as he could not afford to study beyond.
 However, that did not stop him from becoming a legend in the textile business.
 He joined Textile Shop “Sri Venkateshwara & Company” in 1958 at the age of 17, with the salary of INR 30 per month.
 He began his stint as a junior helper, learning the business from the ground up.
 Dad has married my mom in 1964, about 57 years ago, who gave birth to 5 kids over the period of a decade.
 We are 4 brothers and a younger sister.
 Yes, they were keen on having a girl child, hence 5 kids.
 They were a perfect couple in many ways and were a role model to everyone across the extended family.

-Dad’s trademark has been an obsession for quality, personalised relationships with clients, fair trading practices, honesty and transparency in every transaction, adoption of technology that ensured on-time delivery, transparent, fair, and competitive pricing.
+Dad’s trademark has been an obsession with quality, personalized relationships with clients, fair trading practices, honesty and transparency in every transaction, and adoption of technology that ensured on-time delivery, and transparent, fair, and competitive pricing.
 Innovative Retail conferences (first of a kind in South India) at locations of all types of domestic, international, spiritual, and tier-2 towns made the entire purchase experience personal, fun, and exciting for 4000 clients.
 Most importantly, a relationship-focused sales approach, ensured absolute loyalty and SV Fabrics achieved 95% customer retention.

 In our personal lives, Dad has played a terrific role in finding soul-mates for all five of us.
-For about two decades, all the four brothers’ families lived in a joint-family mode, with an entire family count was about twenty-five folks, in harmony, in a large mansion which he built from ground-up and customised it to support every family member need and wish.
+For about two decades, all the four brothers’ families lived in a joint-family mode, with an entire family count was about twenty-five folks, in harmony, in a large mansion which he built from the ground up and customized it to support every family member’s needs and wish.
 Chintala Family was touted as one of the successful joint families in town.
 He was the primary glue to get all of us to stick together.
 Mom and Dad have set up a transparent and fair governance framework at home (almost like corporate board type of meetings every month to review issues and concerns), that ensured harmony for decades.
 His oversight has built terrific camaraderie between next-generation kids too.
-Just go through few hundred stories and few 1000s videos in my blog, they would display the same.
+Just go through a few hundred stories and a few 1000s videos in my blog, they would display the same.

 Dad was a foodie and enjoyed delicacies of all types, and Mom used to indulge in cooking something new and fresh every meal of the day.
 Last 15 years or so, every discussion between Mom and Dad, was about the food menu for the upcoming meal.
 He was a perfectionist about how a meal should be served, in terms of timing, freshness, combinations, and spirit in which it was served.
 He was always eager to support and resolve any crisis in the family and in the extended family too.
 He would get in a car as soon as he hears distress in our voice, and land in front of us to resolve and provide unconditional support and assurance.